 Learning and ability to apply gained knowledge.
 Organize training and master classes with gurus of programming.
 Support applying new knowledge on the project, let the developer fulfill himself;

 Well-knit team.
 For many people atmosphere in the team is one of the key motivating factors;

 Ability to realize one’s ideas.
 It is important to hear the thoughts of the developer and bring them to life.
 This helps to make a person feel important on the project;

 Demonstrate that there is something more than just code.
 Remind about the global goals of the project, why it is needed, whom it will help, and what problems it will help to solve.

 Manage processes, not people.
 Don’t constantly tell developers what to do.
-It is better to delegate a task, give them some time, tools, and step back.
+It is better to delegate a task, give them some time, and tools, and step back.

-For three months colleagues had enough time to form their opinion about the new teammate and it’s time to get their feedback.
+For three months colleagues had enough time to form their opinions about the new teammate and it’s time to get their feedback.
 You can ask them personally.
 Or you can unify the process and send a questionnaire to colleagues who communicated with the new developer.
 If needed you can make it anonymous if you consider this necessary.

 Learn from your colleagues how a new person joined the team, whether communication with this person is comfortable, about strong and weak sides, how easy is this person to deal with in work, etc.